jhannemann/bowling/instructions/BowlingGame.md

 This scene is named *untitled*.
 Name and save the scene by selecting `File->Save Scene as...` and name the scene "Scene 1".
-Your assets pane at the bottom of the screen should now contain your saved scene.
+Your Assets pane at the bottom of the screen should now contain your saved scene.

 ## Create the Bowling Lane and the Ball